BUSINESS

 LB450 creates the Small Business Assistance Act (SBAA), which states the Department of Economic Development shall contract with a private entity to provide grants and professional business services to individuals looking to start a small business or have started a small business within the previous five years.

-Please Visit the GROW Nebraska’s NSBAA webpage and complete the Contact Form
+Please visit the GROW Nebraska’s NSBAA webpage for updated news and announcements.

 Program Objectives